Skip to content

 Cleaning business owners have plenty of questions about safety, training, and protecting their teams.
 Most concerns focus on building solid safety programs, handling chemicals, and avoiding regulatory trouble.

-Set up schedules to check equipment, worksites, and safety procedures.
 Everyone needs to know what to do in an emergency, whether it’s a chemical spill, injury, or gear failure.

 Every chemical must have a current Safety Data Sheet (SDS) available to workers.
 These sheets explain hazards, safe handling, and emergency steps.

 Store chemicals in well-ventilated, temperature-controlled areas.
-Keep incompatible chemicals apart—no one wants a surprise reaction.
+Keep incompatible chemicals apart, no one wants a surprise reaction.

 Workers need training on mixing and dilution.
 Only trained people should handle concentrated chemicals, and they need the right PPE.